Text

 – Since 2018 I’ve been making work about the British alternative music scene.
 Many of the bands I’m interested in were given a platform on John Peel’s radio show, if they got too famous he’d usually stop playing them, after all it was about giving exposure to unknown and new forms of music at the margins of the mainstream.
 My emotional connection with these bands began in my teens at a time when my only goals were to go to art school and see as many bands as possible.

 Desire plays an enormous role in my work, years of going to concerts, feeling the build up of an electric atmosphere as I wait for the band to come on stage, the objects of my desire forever just out of reach.
 My identity was shaped by these experiences and unconventional sounds that flourished in the independent music scene .
 Art is a kind of time travel, fandom a perpetual state of collective identification and joy.
+At it’s core my work explores collective memory while embracing social dynamics that strives to bring different audiences together.

 The Flower Paintings